-Dr Georgina Brewis is Senior Lecturer in the History of Education.
-She is a historian of voluntary action, youth and education in modern Britain, currently working on a new ESRC grant Discourses of Voluntary Action examining ideas about voluntary organisations and welfare in the 1940s and 2010s.
-She is finishing a co-authored book on the history of humanitarianism for Cambridge University Press and recently revised and updated UCL’s official history The World of UCL .
+Dr Georgina Brewis is Associate Professor in the History of Education.
+She is a historian of voluntary action, youth and education in modern Britain, currently working on an ESRC-funded project Discourses of Voluntary Action examining ideas about voluntary organisations and welfare in the 1940s and 2010s.
+She is currently finishing a co-authored book on the history of humanitarianism for Cambridge University Press and recently revised and updated UCL’s official history The World of UCL .
 Her previous book A Social History of Student Volunteering: Britain and Beyond, 1880-1980 (Palgrave Macmillan, 2014) takes a long view of the experience of going to university.
-Georgina is Director of a British Academy Research Project (ARP) on voluntary sector archives ‘Digitising the Mixed Economy of Welfare in Britain‘ (2014-2019).
+Georgina is Director of an ongoing British Academy Research Project (ARP) on voluntary sector archives ‘Archiving the Mixed Economy of Welfare in Britain‘.
 Georgina teaches history courses for the BA Education Studies and UCL History and welcomes applications from postgraduate students interested in researching modern Britain and the wider world, particularly students and higher education, youth movements, volunteering and the voluntary sector.